lupyuen/lupyuen.github.io/src/auto.md

 (Ground is missing from the pic)

+Check that BL602 is __firmly seated__ on the Breadboard!
+The USB Connector tends to __dislodge the BL602 Board__ from the Breadboard when the USB Cable wriggles too much.

 For auto-testing LoRaWAN, we also connect BL602 to [__Semtech SX1262 LoRa Transceiver__](https://www.semtech.com/products/wireless-rf/lora-core/sx1262) (pic above)...

 - [__"Connect SX1262"__](https://lupyuen.github.io/articles/spi2#connect-sx1262)